spkane/rocketchat-hubot-demo/README.md

    * Click: Save
 * At the top of the left side Administration panel, click the X icon to close the panel.
 * In the left side panel under `channels`, click `general`.
-* In a local terminal run: `docker-compose restart hubot`
+* In a local terminal run: `docker compose restart hubot`
 * In the message windows at the bottom of the `general` chat screen, type `/invite @hubot` to invite the bot.
 * Then type `@hubot time`, or as a shortcut `. time`, to test that the bot is responding.
 * Finally try typing `. meme One does not simply launch a complex web service with docker-compose!`